GSG-CF05/Food-Delivery-team-6/README.md

 ## Description of the app

-- Food delivery website that provides its customers with good hearty food, drinks, and dessert, user-friendly app allows users to order food quickly and easily at their own convenience, where the user can add them favoriate food to cart and do the payment method easily.
+- Food delivery website that provides its customers with good hearty food, drinks, and dessert, user-friendly app allows users to order food quickly and easily at their own convenience, where the user can add them favorite food to cart and do the payment method easily.

 ## The wireframes